 Just as with Snagit, Camtasia will let you choose to record your whole screen or a specific part of it.
 You can choose from one of the pre-determined regions or choose “select an area to record” to select a custom region.

 Pro tip: If you do plan on recording your entire desktop, it might be worth tidying it up a little to ensure there is nothing distracting or unwanted in your video.

 Step 3: Record your audio

-If you’re narrating your recording, having a script (or at least some talking points) is a good idea to ensure you stay on track and cover the necessary material.
+If you’re narrating your recording, then we suggest writing a script, or at least some talking points.
+Having a script in place is a good way to ensure you cover all the most important points without veering off-topic.